pocketgems/schema/docs/schema.md

 const newSchema = schema.copy().min(1)
 ```

-When a schema object is passed into another schema object, e.g. `S.obj.prop()`, `S.arr.items()` or `S.map.value()`, the ownership of the input schema object is transferred to the containing schema object.
+When a schema object is passed into another schema object, e.g. `S.obj.prop()` or `S.arr.items()`, the ownership of the input schema object is transferred to the containing schema object.
 The input schema object is locked automatically, so further modifications to the nested schema objects are prohibited.
 This behavior allows the library to only [copy when explicitly requested](#explicit-copy).
 ```javascript <!-- embed:../test/unit-test-schema.js:scope:testAutoLocking -->
   testAutoLocking () {
     const a = S.str